Cedar Hill Yard: Conrail assumes operations, 1976 to 1999

 Conrail initially focused on expanding Trailer On FlatCar (TOFC) service in a joint project with the CTDOT.
 In August 1976, Cedar Hill averaged 34 TOFC loads per day, and Conrail projected this number to double upon the completion of a clearance raising project for a bridge in Berlin, Connecticut.
 Conrail also planned to rebuild the remaining hump to accommodate modern railcars.
 At the end of 1976, Conrail reported a 37 percent increase in traffic at the yard for November and December, thanks to the successful completion of the bridge raising project, which added 6 in of clearance.

 In 1978, two years into Conrail's tenure, Cedar Hill was processing roughly 300 cars a day, significantly less than it had in the New Haven days.
 Of the 14 individual yards which made up Cedar Hill Yard, seven remained in use, with a maximum capacity of 4,000 cars per day.
 At this point the yard employed 200 workers, down from its peak of 1,000.
 Traffic declined precipitously due to the opening of the newly rebuilt and computerized Selkirk Yard, which took the majority of Cedar Hill's previous freight.
 Though Cedar Hill Yard remained the largest classification yard in New England, Conrail spokesman Robert McKernan summed up the change in the yards importance by stating that while it continued to be an indispensable link for freight traffic in southern Connecticut, the rebuilding of Selkirk Yard ended its status as essential for Southern New England as a whole.
 Primary commodities entering the yard at this point were trap rock, metals, food, chemicals, and general merchandise.
 Conrail also began to downsize its workforce at the yard, laying off dozens of employees between 1977 and 1979 and attracting the ire of Congressman Robert Giaimo.

-In 1978, Conrail was joined in the yard by Amtrak, the national passenger rail operator formed by the United States Congress earlier that decade.
+Amtrak, the national passenger rail operator formed by the United States Congress, acquired a portion of Cedar Hill Yard in April 1976 from Penn Central through the provisions of the Regional Rail Reorganization Act of 1973.
 Amtrak took over the western portion of the yard, including the former western hump.
-At the time, an Amtrak spokesman said of its portion of the yard that "Eventually it will be a major yard" used to support Amtrak services in Southern New England.
+In 1978, an Amtrak spokesman said of its portion of the yard that "Eventually it will be a major yard" used to support Amtrak services in Southern New England.
+The railroad initially used its space at the yard for storage along with a facility for continuous welded rail.